TCX-T2/Deep-Learning/README.md

 - `ModelData/`: Directory containing the pre-trained MobileNetV2 model.
 - `Rapports_Scan/`: Directory where prediction reports are saved.

-## Use this picture to test the modal
+## Use this picture to test the model

 ![testImage](https://github.com/TCX-T2/Deep-Learning/assets/94483687/1d3c138f-dc72-4164-9588-9fdba0f3c695)